DAGWorks-Inc/burr/docs/concepts/state-persistence.rst

 ``Burr`` provides a few simple interfaces to do this with minimal changes.
 Let's walk through a simple chatbot example as we're explaining concepts:

+Two notable assumptions:

+1. for library provided persisters, state needs to ultimately be JSON serializable.
+If it's not, you can use the :doc:`serde` API to customize serialization and deserialization.
+2. your general assumption should be that strings are/will be encoded as UTF-8, however this is dependent on the persister you use.

 State Keys
 ----------
 Burr `applications` are, by default, keyed on two entities: